leejjoon/Python-Class-for-UST-Astronomy/01_intro/01_intro.rst

 .. container:: centeredtitle

-   Introduction to Python for Astronomers
+   Python as a Programming Language

 .. container:: centeredauthor